ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 docker-compose up
 ```

-In two separate browser tabs, navigate to <https://api.local/products> first and then <https://client.local>
+In two separate browser tabs, navigate to <https://api.local/products> and then <https://client.local>

-> **Note:**
->
-> In your browser, you may see warnings prompting you to click a link to continue to the requested page.
+**\*\*Note\*\*:** In your browser, you may see warnings prompting you to click a link to continue to the requested page.
 This is quite common when using self-signed certificates and shouldn't be a reason of concern.

->
-> The reason we are using self-signed certificates in the first place is to replicate the production environment as much as possible.
+The reason we are using self-signed certificates in the first place is to replicate the production environment as much as possible.

 You should see the products being shown in the react app, meaning the `traefik`, `api`, `client`, and `db` containers are communicating successfully.